-Metal Clay Product Reviews
+Metal Clay to Create

-More and more people - from hobbyists to world-renowned artists - are using precious metal clay (PMC and Art Clay Silver and Gold) to create fine jewelry, small sculptures, and other objets d'art in .999 silver and 22K gold, often with accents of dichroic and other art glass, porcelain, gemstones, and even pure 24K gold.
+More and more people—from hobbyists to world-renowned artists—are using precious metal clay (PMC and art clay silver and gold) to create fine jewelry, small sculptures, and other objets d'art in .999 silver and 22K gold, often with accents of dichroic and other art glass, porcelain, gemstones, and even pure 24K gold.
 With the recent introductions of base metal clays (bronze clay and copper clay), metal clay artists now have the ability to create jewelry and other items in bronze, white bronze, copper and steel as well.

-Increased awareness, acceptance and adoption of metal clay as a unique and valuable artistic medium has created a growing market for products, tools and publications for metal clay artisans.
+Increased awareness, acceptance, and adoption of metal clay as a unique and valuable artistic medium has created a growing market for products, tools and publications for metal clay artisans.
 New uses for old products are being discovered and marketed to metal clay artists and enthusiasts.
 Manufacturers are developing innovative new products specifically to meet the needs of metal clay artisans.
 Magazines are adding more content devoted to metal clay-related information and projects.
 And many of the world's top metal clay artists and instructors are coming out with new books.

-The Metal Clay Product Reviews Are Based On My Personal Experience as a Metal Clay Artist
+My Personal Experience as a Metal Clay Artist

 Forgive me for stating the obvious: These reviews express my personal opinions, experiences and observations about products I've used.
 Your mileage may vary, and my preferred products may not appeal to you at all.